Singularity (video game): Plot

-Back in the present, Renko finds Demichev holding Barisov at gunpoint.
+But after planting the bomb Renko finds Demichev holding Barisov at gunpoint.
 Demichev reveals that he rebuilt the facility after it was destroyed, so that history remained unchanged.
 Barisov realizes that it was Demichev's rescue that changed history, so he asks Renko to go back and stop his past self from saving Demichev.
 Demichev, in turn offers Renko a place in his empire in exchange for the TMD.
 He points out that Barisov's plan has failed before – the mysterious man who told Renko not to save Demichev in 1955 was Renko himself.

 At this point, the player has a choice.
 If Renko shoots Demichev, he goes back in time to stop himself from saving Demichev in the first place.
 In order to do so, he decides to kill his past self.
 In the epilogue, the game starts again from the very beginning, and Renko is sitting inside the helicopter that is searching the area.
 However, the mission is soon aborted and declared to be a false alert.
 They fly past a giant statue of Barisov.
 It is implied that he recovered the TMD and used it to conquer the world himself.
 If Renko instead shoots Barisov, he and Demichev rule the world together.
 After some time, Demichev begins to fear Renko's growing power, and a new cold war develops between the lands ruled by Renko and those ruled by Demichev.
 If Renko shoots both Demichev and Barisov, Renko allows the world to fall into chaos.
 Later, he rises up as a new world leader, using the TMD to assert his power.

 A post-credits scene shows a wounded Kathryn, pulled into 1955 by a time distortion, writing the Mir-12 journal which will later be used to track down Renko.